tokio-rs/website/content/docs/going-deeper/tasks.md

 }
 ```

-Aha looks like it does exactly what we'd expect!
+Aha, it looks like it does exactly what we'd expect!
 The thread pool has an
 internal `queue` which can be concurrently pushed on to.
 Each time we're
 requested to run a unit of work we push an appropriate message onto the queue.
 To get an idea of when the work is actually run, let's take a look at the code